-1 Most misdemeanor court dates are excusable except the first and plea settings.
-(Always verify with our office whether or not your attendance is required.)
+1. Most misdemeanor court dates are excusable except the first and plea settings.
+However, you should always verify with our office whether or not your attendance is required.

 2. Some of the prosecutors are very open minded in terms of resolving cases.

 3. County jail time can be done on weekends.

 On the other hand, Denton County also has its downsides: